What is Isomaltulose?

 Can isomaltulose be used in cooking and baking?

 Yes, isomaltulose can be used in cooking and baking.
 Heating or baking isomaltulose creates a mild caramel flavour, which makes it great for baking or desserts (e.g. crème caramel).
-Dr Coy’s Sweet Mix for Baking includes isomaltulose and is specially formulated to perform identically to classic sugar when baking.
+Dr Coy’s Sugar Mix for Baking includes isomaltulose and is specially formulated to perform identically to classic sugar when baking.
 It can be used as an equal substitution for all your favourite recipes.

 Does isomaltulose raise blood sugar levels?